-- Participate in the development of grant funding processes and approvals - Develop and present updates and summaries within and across a suite of grants to branch leaders - Monitor grants in accordance with the terms and conditions of the funding agreements (e.g., financial allocations, project milestones, reporting requirements) - Work with grant recipients, as needed, to ensure projects stay on track and in compliance with grant terms and conditions and with emerging issues - Review grant reports for quality assurance - Identify and leverage linkages between grant funded projects to broader ministry and GoA initiatives (e.g., Recovery-Oriented Systems of Care (ROSC), Child and Youth Health Services Initiative (CYHSI), clinical pathways developed by strategic care networks) - Maintain awareness of jurisdictional issues, policies and emerging issues impacting funding and programs in Indigenous communities (e.g. Treaties, protocols, federal funding arrangements)
+- Participate in the development of grant funding processes and approvals - Develop and present updates and summaries within and across a suite of grants to branch leaders - Monitor grants in accordance with the terms and conditions of the funding agreements (e.g., financial allocations, project milestones, reporting requirements) - Work with grant recipients, as needed, to ensure projects stay on track and in compliance with grant terms and conditions and with emerging issues - Review grant reports for quality assurance - Identify and leverage linkages between grant funded projects to broader ministry and GoA initiatives (e.g., Recovery-Oriented Systems of Care (ROSC), school-based mental wellness and clinical supports, clinical pathways developed by strategic care networks) - Maintain awareness of jurisdictional issues, policies and emerging issues impacting funding and programs in Indigenous communities (e.g. Treaties, protocols, federal funding arrangements), with a focus on advancing culturally responsive, youth-centered mental health and wellness initiatives.